brassica-collective/handbook/content/brassica/handbook/Agreements/knowledge_gardening_crew.md

 The following is a summary of the objectives and associated decision-making scope delegated to the Knowledge Gardening Crew by participants of the Brassica Collective (via the consent process detailed in our interim decision making process, with the proposal and discussion documented on Loomio).

 ## Goal
-The Knowledge Gardening Crew’s goal is to document our project in ways that support us to implement our collective agreements internally, and share our processes as we learn about collective practice in public.
+The Knowledge Gardening Crew’s goal is to document our project in ways that support us to implement our collective agreements internally, and share our processes as we learn about collective practices in public.

 ## Objectives
 1. Generate, maintain, and manage internal documentation that supports the implementation of our collective processes